yujuan-zhang/feature-representation-for-LLMs/README.md

 The raw data regarding train, test, and independent sets have been placed in the "source_data" folder.
 To transform these raw sequences into corresponding feature representations, and to perform the train and test split, we will refer to the instructions provided in the mentioned Python toolkits (protloc-mex-x).

-the final processed data and feature representations generated during the process are already placed on figshare(DOI:10.6084/m9.figshare.24312292), If you have any questions, please contact the "Author 1: Zeyu Luo Email: [1024226968@qq.com]" for access.
+the final processed data and feature representations generated during the process are already placed on figshare (DOI:10.6084/m9.figshare.24312292), If you have any questions, please contact the "Author 1: Zeyu Luo Email: [1024226968@qq.com]" for access.

 Additional, the average importance feature data (Table S10) related to this project are available on figshare(DOI:10.6084/m9.figshare.24312292).

+Figure S6-8 are also available on figshare(DOI:10.6084/m9.figshare.24312292).

 ## Non-homologous division process